tzmanics/blog-posts/2017/gif-guides/gif-guide_get-going-with-kendoui-react/gif-guide_getting-started-with-kenodui-react.md

 # Gif Guide
-## Getting Started with Kendo UI & React
+## Get Going with Kendo UI & React

 I am extremely excited to announce out new wrappers for React.js!
 To help you get started I'm going to walk through how to get setup and create a React application with some inputs and visualizations.
 Here's what we'll be covering: